freeipa/ansible-freeipa/README-group.md

 `user` | List of user name strings assigned to this group. | no `group` | List of group name strings assigned to this group. | no `service` | List of service name strings assigned to this group.
-Only usable with IPA versions 4.7 and up. | no `action` | Work on group or member level.
+Only usable with IPA versions 4.7 and up. | no `membermanager_user` | List of member manager users assigned to this group.
+Only usable with IPA versions 4.8.4 and up. | no `membermanager_group` | List of member manager groups assigned to this group.
+Only usable with IPA versions 4.8.4 and up. | no
+`action` | Work on group or member level.
 It can be on of `member` or `group` and defaults to `group`. | no `state` | The state to ensure.
 It can be one of `present` or `absent`, default: `present`. | yes